adacollege/cs-python-loops/README.md

 # cs-python-loops
-There is an report with a loop challenge.
+There is a report with a loop challenge.